-The Supplemental Nutrition Assistance Program (SNAP) helps low-income individuals and families purchase food so they can obtain a nutritious diet.
+The Supplemental Nutrition Assistance Program (SNAP) provides nutrition assistance to eligible, low-income individuals and households in need.
 SNAP is the largest of the domestic nutrition assistance programs administered by the Food and Nutrition Service (FNS) of the U.S. Department of Agriculture (USDA).
-In an average month in fiscal year (FY) 2015, SNAP provided benefits to 45.8 million people for a total annual benefit cost of \$69.6 billion.
+In an average month in fiscal year (FY) 2016, SNAP provided benefits to 44.2 million people for a total annual benefit cost of \$66.5 billion.

 The participation rates presented in this report are estimates of the percentage of individuals eligible for SNAP benefits under Federal income and resource rules who chose to participate in the program.
-Of the 50 million individuals eligible for SNAP in an average month in FY 2015, nearly 42 million (83 percent) participated, and more than 8 million did not.1 From FY 2014 to FY 2015, the number of both SNAP participants and eligible individuals decreased by about 2 percent.
-The participation rate among individuals was 83 percent in both years.
+Of the 47 million individuals eligible for SNAP in an average month in FY 2016, nearly 40 million (85 percent) participated, and more than 7 million did not.
+From FY 2015 to FY 2016, the number of SNAP participants decreased by 4 percent and the number of eligible individuals decreased by nearly 6 percent.
+Because the percentage decrease in the number of eligible individuals was larger than the percentage decrease in the number of participating individuals, the participation rate among individuals increased almost 2 percentage points-from 83 percent to 85 percent-from FY 2015 to FY 2016.